Key takeaways

 Minoxidil is considered a safe and effective hair loss treatment with minimal risk of sexual side effects.
 While there have been rare reports of erectile dysfunction and other sexual issues, these cases are not typical and may be unrelated to the medication itself.

 Minoxidil is less likely to cause ED and other sexual side effects than other hair loss medications.
-Oral drugs like finasteride and dutasteride are more likely to cause sexual side effects in men, including ED, decreased sex drive, and ejaculation problems.
+Oral drugs like finasteride and dutasteride are more likely to cause sexual side effects like ED, decreased sex drive, and ejaculation problems.

 DISCLAIMER